prabhupadswain/spacecrafts-rockets-data-dashboard-isro/README.md

 ## GitHub Repository for the ISRO API

-The github repository for the free public api is [ISRO API](https://github.com/isro/api).
+The [isro-api](https://github.com/isro/api) github repository for the public api is provided here.

 # Getting Started with Create React App